NTF28/NTF28/README.md

-- 👋 Hi, I’m @NTF
-- 👀 I’m interested in writing a bit of code
+Hi, NTF here, you could say that I’m interested in writing code.
-- 🌱 I’m currently learning to contribute more to the tech world
-- ⚡ Fun fact: When I first started to code, I was doing it in a way to get away from studying back in middle school.
+What's crazy is that when I first started to code, I was doing it in a way to get rid from studying back in middle school.
 Now here I am, studying to code...